Why We to Talk More About Diet and IBD

 If we talk about the food we eat or the food we don't, we sometimes end up feeling ashamed or guilty.
 We can be made to feel as if we're not doing enough to help our bodies or have our disease dismissed as one that is all to do with our lifestyle choices.

 Food is only one piece of the puzzle when it comes to IBD

 This is why doctors often shy away from discussing it altogether.
-For fear of offending or reducing IBD (when it's complex nature makes food only one piece of a very infuriating puzzle)
+For fear of offending or reducing IBD (when its complex nature makes food only one piece of a very infuriating puzzle)

 Is it okay to eat fiber with Crohn's or ulcerative colitis?

 For example, one of the most misunderstood topics around IBD is fiber.
-Or, what it's known to many of us, 'That stuff that makes you run to the bathroom really quickly.
-Found in anything green.'
+Or, what it's known to many of us, "That stuff that makes you run to the bathroom really quickly.
+Found in anything green."

 When I was first diagnosed with Crohn's, I avoided this stuff like the plague.
 Anything green went straight in the bin.
-It was only when I learned more about nutrition, that I realized there were two types of fiber.
+It was only when I learned more about nutrition, that I realized there were 2 types of fiber.
 And that actually avoiding them both was not a great idea.

 Soluble versus insoluble fiber with IBD

 I could probably spend a whole article on the topic (and perhaps one day I shall) but soluble fiber (found in sweet potatoes, peeled carrots, and bananas) is actually really soothing for some of us.
-It swells in liquid to help 'bulk up' your stools.
+It swells in liquid to help "bulk up" your stools.
 In fact, many people take a Psyllium Husk fiber supplement for diarrhea since it can help make stools more solid.

 In desperation, many will jump from diet to diet in a bind to find the one that works for them.
 But, rather than trying a new diet, why not take a moment to read about how food actually works?
 How protein can support your gut.
 How fiber breaks down in your body.
 How your blood sugar is helped and hindered by what you eat.